controllerface/bvge/README.md

 - [Main.Memory](https://github.com/controllerface/bvge/blob/main/src/main/java/com/controllerface/bvge/Main.java): CPU/GPU Boundary
   - This subclass of Main provides a centralized point where CPU code (Java) can interact with memory buffers created on the GPU
-  - When a new objects is spawned, it delegates to calls to this sub-class that actually put the object into memory
+  - When a new object is spawned, this subclass delegates to calls to the GPU, which actually puts the object into memory
   - the current design requires objects are be created all at once, essentially atomically
   - this ensures that buffers remain "aligned", vital when entities must be deleted
   - THIS MECHANISM IS NOT THREAD SAFE!
 ONLY ONE THREAD CAN CREATE OBJECTS AT A TIME!

 - [TestGame](https://github.com/controllerface/bvge/blob/main/src/main/java/com/controllerface/bvge/game/TestGame.java): As is says...
-  - This is the current "test game" that loads all the systems, spwans the player and otehr objects, and just generally gets things going
+  - This is the current "test game" that loads all the systems, spawns the player and other objects, and just generally gets things going
   - load() is the main method where I generally spawn different things to test out the effects of changes